aximgeo/tech-blog/our-experience-upgrading-to-typescript-2.1.md

 `npm view @types/<package-name>` to list all the type definitions available for the desired package.

-If we found type definition version matching the package version we installed it with `npm install --save @types/<package-name>@version` and manually removed the same entry from the `typings.json` file.
+If we found a type definition version matching the package version we installed it with `npm install --save @types/<package-name>@version` and manually removed the same entry from the `typings.json` file.